Designing a Clean Workshop

 So the question then became: How do we minimise those assumptions and how do we maximise the opportunity for people to discover what THEY want / need from their two days with us and with each other?

 After designing several activities which utilised these and other safe assumptions we discovered one assumption had us stumped.
 It seemed safe to assume that most people would benefit from practising how to be assertive within the workshop itself and naturally thought of role plays.
 But any role plays we could create in advance were unlikely to fit with participants’ contexts, so compared with all the good clean work we’d be doing, that would feel contrived and unreal.

 What we wanted was the practising to be an integral part of the workshop.
 And with two weeks to go, we had a brainwave.
-We had many more activities than we had time to do – so what would happen if participants were to interact with each other to choose which activities were used, and in what order?
+We had many more activities than we had time for – so what would happen if participants were to interact with each other to choose which activities were used, and in what order?
 This would certainly provide a context within which they would need to be assertive.
 We decided to go with it - and it was a great success.
-This new idea turned a 'collection' of activities into a coherent whole, and resulted in a really innovative and lively workshop.
-This is another good example of 'Less is More': giving ourselves this constraint meant we became more creative.
+This new idea turned a ‘collection’ of activities into a coherent whole, and resulted in a really innovative and lively workshop.
+This is another good example of ‘Less is More’: giving ourselves this constraint meant we became more creative.

 So what did we learn about designing Clean workshops?
-First of all, two heads were definitely better than one.
-The fact that there were two of us kept us clean, allowed us to model each other, generated lots of new information and meant we could build on each others' ideas.
-Secondly, our list of 'safe' assumptions was invaluable in keeping us on track, helping us to decide which activities warranted further development and which did not.
+First of all, two heads are definitely better than one.
+The fact that there were two of us kept us clean, allowed us to model each other, generated lots of new information and meant we could build on each others’ ideas.
+Secondly, our list of ‘safe’ assumptions was invaluable in keeping us on track, helping us to decide which activities warranted further development and which did not.
 And thirdly, as with all things clean, we needed to trust that by constraining ourselves something new and creative would emerge.

 Related blog posts